-It is envisioned that in the future, climate prediction will have greater input from dynamical methods either based on a one-tier or two-tier approach.
-One can also envision intermediate ("1.5-tier") approaches in which SSTs are specified over a portion of the oceans, such as the ENSO domain, but a coupled (1-tier) model is employed over the remainder of the world oceans.
-Implementation of dynamical approaches, however, requires confirmation that such tools deliver skill and probabilistic reliability similar to or greater than that of empirical approaches-either in general or under specific conditions that are identifiable at the time of the prediction.
-It is hoped that the Seasonal Diagnostics Consortium activities will lead to greater acceptance in the use of dynamical methods to better understand and predict climate variations on seasonal to decadal time-scales.
-In the first stage of the Consortium activity, the coordinated set of AGCM simulations only includes the forcing of AGCMs using global observed SST.
-In the future, it is planned to perform "targeted" experiments that would include a set of simulations forced using SST anomalies restricted to single ocean basins.
-The results may enhance the attribution aspect of the Consortium activity, and help increase our understanding of the relative importance of SST, and its prediction, in different ocean basins.
+CONCLUSIONS: FUTURE VISION.
+We believe that climate prediction in the future will have greater input from dynamical methods either based on a oneor two-tiered approach.
+One can also envision intermediate ("1.5 tier") approaches in which SSTs are specified over a portion of the oceans, such as the ENSO domain, but a coupled (one-tiered) model is employed over the remainder of the world oceans.
+Reliance on dynamical approaches, however, requires confirmation of skill and probabilistic reliability similar to or greater than that of empirical approaches-either in general or under specific conditions that are identifiable at the time of the prediction.
+We hope that the Seasonal Diagnostics Consortium activities will lead to greater acceptance in the use of dynamical methods to better understand and predict climate variations on seasonal-to-decadal time scales.

+In the first stage of the consortium activity, the coordinated set of AGCM simulations only includes the forcing of AGCMs using global observed SST.
+In the future, the consortium plans to perform "targeted" experiments that would include a set of simulations forced by SST anomalies restricted to single ocean basins.
+The results may enhance the attribution aspect of the consortium activity, and help increase our understanding of the relative importance of SST, and its prediction, in different ocean basins.
 More detailed analyses of the typical limitations imposed by using predicted SST in real-time forecasts would naturally follow.
 Finally, the set of AGCM simulations can be extended to include evolution of anthropogenic forcings to help climate nowcasting efforts, thereby further improving seasonal climate predictions.